 Conflating metrics of organizational progress with the metrics of CWO efficacy

-As discussed, you and your team do not have direct authority over many of the organizational decisions and factors that impact professional fulfillment (eg, productivity expectations, leadership, staffing, workflows, the EHR, the efficiency of the practice environment).
-It is therefore critical to distinguish organizational metrics and goals from the measures by which the efficacy of you and your team will be assessed.
+As discussed, you and your team do not have direct authority over many organizational decisions and factors that impact professional fulfillment (eg, productivity expectations, leadership, staffing, workflows, the EHR, and the efficiency of the practice environment).
+Therefore, it is critical to distinguish organizational metrics and goals from the measures by which the organization will assess the efficacy of you and your team.

 Failing to develop a strategy

-Failing to invest the appropriate amount of time in developing an organizational strategy is another common pitfall.
-Deploying a collection of tactics, even if they are tactics that are proven to be effective, is unlikely to lead to organization-level improvement.
-A well-thought-out organizational strategy is necessary in order for the team to identify both the critical focus areas that will be prioritized first as well as the worthy alternative opportunities that will not be pursued immediately.
+Another common pitfall is failing to invest the appropriate amount of time in developing an organizational strategy.
+Deploying an array of tactics, even if they are proven effective, is unlikely to lead to organization-level improvement.
+A well-thought-out organizational strategy is necessary for the team to identify and prioritize critical focus areas and the worthwhile alternative opportunities that you will pursue later.

 Rushing to build your team

-Selecting the right team members, hiring and onboarding these individuals, and deploying them in alignment with the strategy all take time.
-Even in the most optimal circumstances, this process takes 6-12 months.
-Although some of the elements discussed in this module can be advanced in parallel with team-building, many of the initiatives and actions of your center will not be able to advance until this process is complete.
+Selecting the right team members, hiring, and onboarding these individuals, and deploying them in alignment with the strategy all take time.
+This process takes 6 to 12 months, even in optimal circumstances.
+Although you can move some of the elements described in this toolkit in parallel with team building, fulfilling many of your center's initiatives and actions will require you to complete this process first.

 Trying to directly oversee too many initiatives

-Although you and your team will need to directly develop and implement a number of initiatives, there are other efforts where you will need to work in partnership with other leaders and groups in a support or advisory role, instead.
-Trying to directly oversee and execute too many initiatives puts the well-being of your own team at risk and is a recipe for failure.
+Although you and your team will need to develop and implement a number of your own initiatives, other efforts require partnering with other leaders and groups in a supporting or advisory role instead.
+Trying to oversee or execute too much puts your team's well-being at risk and is a recipe for failure.

-The natural tendency for a new CWO is to “hit the ground running.”
-However, CWOs must take care not to launch too many initiatives too quickly.
-Doing so often results in decreasing the effectiveness of all initiatives.
-It is more important to start with a limited number of initiatives and activities and get traction before expanding the portfolio.
-Given the extent of the need and the breadth of the opportunities to be pursued, adhering to this principle requires substantial discipline, even with a well-devised strategy.
+The natural tendency for a new CWO is to hit the ground running.
+However, CWOs must be careful not to launch too many initiatives too quickly.
+Doing so often decreases the effectiveness of all endeavors.
+It is more important to start with a limited number of projects and activities to gain traction before expanding the portfolio.
+Given the extent of the need and the breadth of the opportunities you might pursue, adhering to this principle requires substantial discipline—even with a well-devised strategy.